alexandersandberg/alexandersandberg.com/content/pages/about.md

 ## What I'm focusing on currently

-I'm currently working full-time at [Tempo](https://yourtempo.co) as a React Native Developer where I spend most of my time working on the Tempo mobile app.
+I'm currently taking a break from full-time roles after having to [sunset Tempo](/sunsetting-tempo) to spend more time on my own things, like [Tiny Weather](https://tinyweather.app).

 I read books, lately more fiction than I normally do, and recently started posting [notes from some of the books I've read](/books/) on this website.